Windward Mortgage Inc

 Repairing Credit Damage

-If you’ve had payment issues, address them proactively now.
-Late payments remain on credit reports for seven years.
-However, their impact diminishes significantly over time gradually.
-Consistent on-time payments for 12-24 months help considerably.
-Lenders focus more on recent payment patterns than old issues.
+If you’ve had payment issues, address them proactively.
+Late payments stay on your credit report for up to seven years, but their impact decreases over time.
+Consistent on-time payments for 12-24 months can significantly improve your creditworthiness.
+Lenders pay more attention to recent payment patterns than older issues.

-Consider working with credit counseling services if struggling seriously.
-They can help negotiate with creditors and create plans.
-Debt consolidation might reduce monthly payments and improve ratios.
-Avoid credit repair scams promising unrealistic quick fixes.
-Legitimate repair takes time, discipline, and consistent effort.
+Consider working with credit counseling services if you’re facing serious challenges.
+They can help negotiate with creditors and create manageable plans.
+Debt consolidation might also be an option to reduce monthly payments and improve your DTI ratio.
+Be cautious of credit repair scams that promise unrealistic quick fixes.
+Legitimate credit repair takes time, discipline, and consistent effort.

 Income Verification for Self-Employed Borrowers